Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

 We plot the value of $\mathtt{os}$ for $0\leq t \leq 1$ on the right of Fig. \ref{P1_non}.
 It is easy to see that only when the mesh is aligned with the discontinuity ($t=0$ or $1$), $\mathtt{os}$ is zero.
-For $t$ away from $0$ or $1$, the overshooting phenomena is severe.
-The maximum overshooting value $2/3$ appears at $t=1/3$ or $2/3$.
+For $t$ away from $0$ or $1$, the overshoot phenomenon is severe.
+The maximum overshoot value $2/3$ appears at $t=1/3$ or $2/3$.

-We also notice that if the bisection is used, the relative position of the discontinuity normally will not converges to the left or the right point of the internal.
-For example, consider the the interval $(-1/3,2/3)$, i.e., the discontinuity is at the $1/3$ position of the internal, if we bisect the interval, the new interval contains the discontinuity is $(-1/3, 1/6)$, the discontinuity is at the $2/3$ position.
+We also notice that if the bisection of mesh is used, the relative position of the discontinuity normally will not converge to the left or the right point of the internal.
+For example, consider the interval $(-1/3,2/3)$, i.e., the discontinuity is at the $1/3$ position of the internal.
+If we bisect the interval, the new interval containing the discontinuity is $(-1/3, 1/6)$, and the discontinuity is at the $2/3$ position.
 Keeping doing the bisection, we will find that the discontinuity will jump between the $1/3$ and $2/3$ positions.
-In this case, $t$ will always be $1/3$ or $2/3$, the overshooting value will not decrease.
-For other initial positions other than the matched case, the overshooting values will oscillate between $[\delta, 2/3]$, for some $0<\delta<2/3$.
+In this case, $t$ will always be $1/3$ or $2/3$, and the overshoot value will not decrease.
+For other initial positions other than the aligned case, the overshoot values will oscillate between $[\delta, 2/3]$, for some $0<\delta<2/3$.